nicholas-ko-zy/nicholas-ko-zy.github.io/current.md

 ---
 # Current Ventures

-I graduated from Yale-NUS College (2nd last batch) in May 2024 and [this is my resume](https://nicholas-ko-zy.github.io/resume/).
+I am currently working for the government of Singapore.
+I graduated from Yale-NUS College (2nd last batch) in May 2024 .